-Students or staff may wish to maintain their confidentiality when bringing forward a complaint of a Clery Act crime.
+Students, staff, a victim or a witness may wish to maintain their confidentiality when bringing forward a complaint of a Clery Act crime.
 In the event a community member wishes to report a Clery Act crime on a voluntary, confidential basis, he/she should reach out to the Title IX Coordinator.
 Heather Ettus serves as the Title IX Coordinator and may be reached by email at hettus@standardcollege.edu or by phone at 703-992-0704.